RossPaterson/advent-of-code/2018/Notes.md

 ## Day 15: Beverage Bandits

 This was nasty.
-There were some similarities to Day 13, but this was much more intricate.
+There were some similarities to day 13, but this was much more intricate.
 The shortest-path calculation can be done cleanly with a breadth-first search (used for several of the 2016 problems), but the detailed rules took a lot of implementing.
 The need to detect